Antibiotic properties of nanoparticles: Carbon Structures

 Carbon nanostructures such as graphene oxide (GO) sheets, nano tubes, and fullerenes have proven antimicrobial properties when used synergistically with other methods.
 UV radiation directed at GO sheets, for example, disrupts bacterial cell activity and colony growth via ROS production.
 Doping nano tubes or fullerenes with silver or copper nanoparticles may also harm the cells ability to grow and replicate DNA.
 Nano tubes and fullerenes in particular are being studied as aqueous dispersions rather than polymers, metals or other traditional dry solid particulates.
 The exact mechanism which promotes this synergy is not clearly understood but it is believed to be linked to the unique surface chemistry of carbon nanostructures (i.e. the large aspect ratio of carbon nanotubes, high surface energy in GO sheets).
 Human applications of carbon nano materials have not been tested due to the unknown potential hazards.
 Current research on the carcinogenic effects, if any, of carbon nanostructures is still in its infancy and there is therefore no clear consensus on the topic.

 Drug Synergies

 Nanoparticles can enhance the effects of traditional antibiotics which a bacterium may have become resistant to, and decrease the overall minimum inhibitory concentration (MIC) required for a drug.
 Silver nanoparticles improve the activity of amoxicillin, penicillin, and gentamicin in bacteria by altering membrane permeability and improving drug delivery. nanoparticles themselves may have antimicrobial properties enhanced or induced with the addition of organic drugs.
 Gold particles, while not inherently antimicrobial, were discovered to express antimicrobial properties when functionalized with ampicillin.
-In addition to this, gold nanoparticles demonstrated improved membrane permeability with the addition of 4,6-diamino-2-pyrimidenthiol (DAPT) and non-antiobiotic amines (NAA) to their surfaces.
+In addition to this, gold nanoparticles demonstrated improved membrane permeability with the addition of 4,6-diamino-2-pyrimidenthiol (DAPT) and non-antibiotic amines (NAA) to their surfaces.